Dreambound

 Key Points

-• Home health aides in North Carolina provide essential support with personal care, medication management, and emotional support to individuals with daily living challenges.
+• Home Health Aides (HHAs) in North Carolina assist with daily tasks, medication management, and emotional support for clients with diverse needs.

 • To become a certified home health aide in North Carolina, you need to complete a state-approved training program and pass a certification exam.